apache/maven-plugin-testing/maven-plugin-testing-harness/src/site/markdown/index.md

 Since version `3.4.0`, the Maven Plugin Testing Harness has been migrated to use JUnit 5 as the testing framework.
 This change allows for more modern testing practices and improved integration with other tools.

-JUit 5 extension `MojoExtension` and annotation `@MojoTest` have similar functionalities as in [Maven 4](https://maven.apache.org/ref/4-LATEST/maven-impl-modules/maven-testing/apidocs/index.html) for easier migration of tests for Maven 4.
+JUnit 5 extension `MojoExtension` and annotation `@MojoTest` have similar functionalities as in [Maven 4](https://maven.apache.org/ref/4-LATEST/maven-impl-modules/maven-testing/apidocs/index.html) for easier migration of tests for Maven 4.

-Project still support Junit 3/4 `AbstractMojoTestCase` and Junit 4 `MojoRule` tests for backward compatibility but new tests should be written using JUnit 5.
+Project still supports JUnit 3/4 `AbstractMojoTestCase` and JUnit 4 `MojoRule` tests for backward compatibility but new tests should be written using JUnit 5.

 Therefore, some project dependencies have been set as optional to avoid conflicts with existing JUnit 3/4 and JUnit 5 tests.